Greg Hardy

-Gregory McKarl Hardy (born July 28, 1988) is an American former professional football player defensive end, mixed martial artist and professional boxer who played in the National Football League (NFL) for six seasons, primarily with the Carolina Panthers.
-He played college football at Ole Miss and was selected by the Panthers in the sixth round of the 2010 NFL Draft.
+Gregory McKarl Hardy (born July 28, 1988) is an American mixed martial artist, boxer, and former football defensive end.
+He played football for six seasons in the National Football League (NFL), primarily with the Carolina Panthers.

-Hardy's most successful season was in 2013 when he set the Panthers' single-season record for sacks, earning him Pro Bowl and second-team All-Pro honors.
+Hardy played college football for the Ole Miss Rebels and was selected by the Panthers in the sixth round of the 2010 NFL draft.
+His most successful season was in 2013 when he set the Panthers single-season record for sacks, earning him Pro Bowl and second-team All-Pro honors.
 During the following off-season, however, Hardy was found guilty of assaulting a former girlfriend.
 Although the case was dismissed after the victim failed to appear in court, the ensuing controversy led to him not being re-signed by the Panthers after playing one game with them in 2014.
 Hardy spent his final NFL season with the Dallas Cowboys.

 After the conclusion of his football career, Hardy became a mixed martial artist.
 He was signed to the Ultimate Fighting Championship (UFC) from 2019 to 2022, where he competed in the heavyweight division.

-Early years
+Early life

-Hardy attended Briarcrest Christian School in Memphis, Tennessee, where he was a three-sport letterman in football, basketball and track.
+Hardy attended Briarcrest Christian School in Eads, Tennessee, where he was a three-sport letterman in football, basketball and track.
 In football, he helped lead his team to the state championship in 2004.
 As a senior, he was credited with 65 tackles, including 12 for loss and six sacks, while also receiving 48 passes for 268 yards.
 Hardy played with offensive tackle Michael Oher at both Briarcrest Christian School and Ole Miss.
 In basketball, he was an honorable mention all-state as a junior.

 In track & field, Hardy earned a letter competing as a sprinter and shot putter.
 In sprints, he ran the 200-meter dash in 24.04 seconds as a sophomore.
 In the shot put, he got a top-throw of 14.47 m.
 In addition, he also recorded a 4.8-second 40-yard dash and had a 28-inch vertical jump.

 Hardy was considered a three-star prospect by Rivals.com, and was ranked No. 30 among weakside defensive end prospects, No. 44 according to Scout.com.
 He was an all-state pick who was rated as the No. 5 player in Tennessee by Super Prep, No. 8 by Scout.com and No. 12 by Rivals.com.
 He was also named All-Metro by The Commercial Appeal.